dawidkotarba/blog/_posts/2020-11-07-jenkins-for-the-smart-and-lazy.md

 And everything spiced up by the Groovy syntax!
 A simple loop, a few variables and flows defined in Jenkinsfiles - entire projects ready to create in seconds!

 ### Credits:
-- Photo by Eric Krull on Unsplash
+- Photo by Jason Leung on Unsplash